AxxellB/blackdeep-task/registration-form/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This is a simple registration app built for Blacksheep Technology

 ## Available Scripts